 Find out more about San Francisco in our guide to the San Francisco Bay Area.

 San Francisco has three different choices of airport which are well-connected to the city by public transport.
 These are San Francisco International Airport (SFO), Oakland International Airport (OAK) and San Jose International Airport (SJC).
 These airports can be reached by airlines such as Alaska Airlines, Norwegian, Volaris, KLM, Virgin Atlantic, Sun Country Airlines, Allegiant Air, Singapore Airlines, Southwest Airlines, United Airlines, Delta and Philippine Airlines.

 London is host to the biggest Chinese New Year celebrations outside of Asia, with a huge day parade dancing its way from Charing Cross Road to the city’s Chinatown, as well as traditional festivities in Trafalgar Square and several stage performances in the West End.

 Unlike many other Chinese New Year celebrations, London’s mega-event is compressed into one day and usually takes place on the weekend following the Lunar New Year.
-In 2020, it will be held on 26th January.
+In 2021, it will be held online on 14th January.